Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Option C.
 - [ ] Option D.

 ### A company has a VPC with an IPv6 address range and a public subnet with an IPv6 address block.
 The VPC currently hosts some public Amazon EC2 instances but a Security Engineer needs to migrate a second application into the VPC that also requires IPv6 connectivity.
-This new application will occasionally make API requests to an external, internet-accessible endpoint to receive updates However, the Security team does not want the application's EC2 instance exposed directly to the internet The Security Engineer intends to create a private subnet with a custom route table and to associate the route table.
-With the private subnet.
-What else does the Security Engineer need to do to ensure the application will not be exposed directly to the internet, but can still communicate as required'
+This new application will occasionally make API requests to an external, internet-accessible endpoint to receive updates However, the Security team does not want the application's EC2 instance exposed directly to the internet The Security Engineer intends to create a private subnet with a custom route table and to associate the route table with the private subnet.
+What else does the Security Engineer need to do to ensure the application will not be exposed directly to the internet, but can still communicate as required.

-- [ ] Launch a NAT instance in the public subnet Update the custom route table.
-With a new route to the NAT instance.
+- [ ] Launch a NAT instance in the public subnet Update the custom route table with a new route to the NAT instance.
-- [ ] Remove the internet gateway, and add AWS PrivateLink to the VPC Then update the custom route table.
-With a new route to AWS PrivateLink.
+- [ ] Remove the internet gateway, and add AWS PrivateLink to the VPC Then update the custom route table with a new route to AWS PrivateLink.
-- [ ] Add a managed NAT gateway to the VPC Update the custom route table.
-With a new route to the gateway.
+- [ ] Add a managed NAT gateway to the VPC Update the custom route table with a new route to the gateway.
 - [x] Add an egress-only internet gateway to the VPC.
-Update the custom route table.
-With a new route to the gateway.
+Update the custom route table with a new route to the gateway.

 ### A Security Engineer accidentally deleted the imported key material in an AWS KMS CMK.
 What should the Security Engineer do to restore the deleted key material?